Abi Spence

 • I hold DBS clearance to work with adults.

 • I am in clinical supervision and undertake regular CPD (Continual Professional Development).
+Recently this has included BICA Advanced Training to work with individuals undergoing fertility treatment, working with AI and sibling relationships.

 Outdoor Therapy

 There is no obligation to make any commitment beyond this session.
 If you would like to continue, we will pick a day and time to begin our meetings.
 Once we have agreed a start date, I will send you some information, and a client/therapist agreement form for you to read through and sign.
+Our first session will involve me asking more questions about your history, up to how you arrived at this point.

-Sessions and Fees
+Sessions

 I work in central York and North Yorkshire.
 In York, my consultation room is in Miller's Yard, Gillygate.
 Union Terrace, Monk Bar and Bootham Row car parks are nearby, and further parking is available in nearby streets.
 It is a 10 minute walk from York station.